iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 This is admitedly *opinionated* in the sense that it intentionally focuses on my particular simple uses case and in light of most web articles still relating to Xdebug 2 and older versions of PHP.

-I hope it is useful to you and others with similar needs.
+I hope it is useful to you and others with similar needs to mine.

 # Motivation